 Fiber packed! - Looking to get a good serving of fiber in the morning?
 These hearty breakfast pumpkin cookies provide fiber to keep you full longer and help reduce cholesterol.

-Healthy Pumpkin Oat Breakfast Cookies work brilliantly for breakfast or snack time paired with a warm cup of coffee or cold glass of milk.
+Healthy sweet breakfast or snack! - These healthy pumpkin oat breakfast cookies work brilliantly for breakfast or snack time paired with a warm cup of coffee or cold glass of milk.
 Cookies for breakfast… maybe just one, or two, three, or even four?
 Yes please!
 They are completely guilt free and I am totally fine if my kids want to eat a bunch of these.
-Packed with oats, pecans, almonds, pumpkin puree then laced with natural maple syrup adds good healthy fiber, fats and vegetables to a daily diet.
+Packed with oats, pecans, pumpkin puree then laced with natural maple syrup to provide good healthy fiber, fats and vegetables to a daily diet!